SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 The VNC solution bundled with SikuliX is based on a **contribution by Mike Johnson during his time at InterOperability Laboratory (University of New Hampshire)**.
 The package is located in ``edu.unh.iol.dlc``.
 Besides the javadocs in the package there is no other original usage documentation.

+The intention of the following information is to only describe what is officially supported by a VNCScreen object aquired using vncStart().
+For usage of the classes in the package itself you have to read the javadocs or look into the sources.

 .. versionadded:: 1.1.1

 To make the package more useable there are now highlevel wrappers, that hide the logic to create, start and stop the socket based connection.
 More than one connection can be used at one time, each represented by a different VNCScreen object.